About these letters

 Staying at the Marriott several times, across the street from the Willard Hotel and steps from the National Theatre I could see how close both are to the White House.
 I could see the Washington Monument from my hotel room, and wondered if EJ Phillips could -- of course it was not completed until 1885 and not open to the public until 1888 http://www.tourofdc.org/monuments/washington-monument/

 The Soldiers Home established 1851) still has four of the original buildings, including what is now called Lincoln Cottage which Abraham Lincoln used as a summer retreat during his presidency. http://www.afrh.gov/afrh/wash/whistory.htm Arlington House became a memorial to Robert E Lee in 1955.
 Arlington National Cemetery was established at the mansion, in part to prevent the Lees from returning.
-Haven't been to either yet, but look forward to going.
+Finally visited both in April 2014, with Linda and Bob Osborne.

 1885 Grover Cleveland inauguration Souvenir of the Inauguration Ball, March 4th, 1885 EJP and Palmer's company performed.
 The ball was in the New Pension Building (entrances at the F, G and 5th Street doors).
 No hat, bonnets, overcoats nor cloaks, allowed to be worn on the ball room floor.
 Persons not allowed to stand in centre of "dancing halls" during dancing.